 There are additional commands that move you around the file which do not require your fingers to move off the home row of your keyboard.
 For a touch typist, this is a great advantage.
-For a list of all of the movement commands, see the section "Movement" on page 87 in the chapter "Modes".
+For a list of all of the movement commands, see the section "Movement" on page 72 in the chapter "Modes".
 The following list of movement commands move you around on the current line:

-\$ (dollar sign)
+\$ (dollar sign) Move to the end of the current line.

-Move to the end of the current line.
+0 (zero) Move to the start of the current line.